 Here are some of the pros of non-alcoholic beer for alcoholics:

-• Alternatives
+Alternatives

-Although some alcoholics merely drank in order to get as drunk as possible, others actually enjoyed the sensation and experience of drinking alcohol – and perhaps even considered themselves beer connoisseurs before their drinking grew out of hand.
+Although some alcoholics merely drank to get as drunk as possible, others enjoyed the sensation and experience of drinking alcohol – and perhaps even considered themselves beer connoisseurs before their drinking grew out of hand.
 When contemplating facing their alcohol use disorder, they often are immediately discouraged by the thought of never being able to drink again.
 For such people, NA beverages and beer give them the ability to occasionally enjoy a cup, while still keeping sobriety an attainable goal.

-• Helps You Fit In
+Helps You Fit IN

 For many recovering alcoholics, the most challenging part of recovery is the feeling of isolation it brings when they are in many social situations.
-Not being able to have a glass of wine with dinner, or enjoy a beer when hanging out at a ballgame, makes them feel awkward, excluded and distinctly different from their peers.
+Not being able to have a glass of wine with dinner, or enjoy a beer when hanging out at a ballgame, makes them feel awkward, excluded, and distinctly different from their peers.
 NA beverages give recovering alcoholics the ability to blend in and truly feel a part when in situations that inevitably involve drinking, without compromising on their sobriety.

 An added bonus is avoiding the unpleasant alcoholic smell that comes along with being a drinker.

-• A Path to Ultimate Sobriety
+A Path to Ultimate Sobriety

 For some contemplating sobriety, the idea of never again being able to drink alcohol feels so depressingly impossible that they throw in the towel before they start, and merely fall back into dangerous drinking patterns.
 Alcohol substitutes and low-alcohol beverages create a space for such people to begin restricting their drinking and addressing their addiction – and sometimes, they find it attainable and rewarding, and ultimately choose total abstinence.

-• Health and Relaxation Benefits
+Health and Relaxation Benefits

 Recovery aside, non-alcoholic beers are far more organic and wholesome than full–alcohol lagers.
 They’re generally made from only four natural ingredients – water, yeast, malt, and hops – with barely any preservatives or added sugars.
 Additionally, many people turn to alcohol to “take the edge off” after a long day, to help them relax and unwind in stressful situations, and even to aid insomnia.
 Near-beer allows them to enjoy alcohol’s soothing qualities without compromising on their recovery.

-• You Can’t Get Drunk
+You Can't Get Drunk

 Because NA beer has such a low alcohol concentration level – around 1/10th of that of regular beer – it is virtually impossible to get drunk on it.
-One would have to drink an obscene amount of near beer in order to get their blood alcohol level anywhere near the intoxication range.
+One would have to drink an obscene amount of near beer to get their blood alcohol level anywhere near the intoxication range.
 (One competitive eater set out to become drunk by drinking 30 NA beers, but he vomited by the time he reached the 28th – and registered a BAC of only 0.2%).

 Cons of Non-Alcoholic Beer